 - F. General Business.
 General Business includes public hearings, work sessions, appointments, and other actions, discussions, and presentations. - 1.
 Public Hearings.
 The Board may not decide any item before the Board requiring a public hearing until the public hearing has been held.
 The Board may, however, at its discretion, defer or continue the public hearing or consideration of the item.
 The procedures for receiving a presentation from the applicant and comments from members of the public are at the discretion of the Board provided that they satisfy all minimum legal requirements.
-However, unless otherwise decided by a majority of the Supervisors present during a particular public hearing, the following rules apply: - Time.
-The applicant is permitted up to 10 minutes to present its application.
-Following the applicant's presentation, any member of the public is permitted to speak once for up to three minutes on the item.
-Following comments by members of the public, the applicant is permitted up to five minutes for a rebuttal presentation. - Place.
-The applicant and each member of the public presenting and speaking may speak using electronic communication means and, if the speaker physically attends the meeting, must speak from the podium or other location provided for the meeting. - c.
+However, unless otherwise decided by a majority of the Supervisors present during a particular public hearing, the following rules apply: - a.
+Time.
+The applicant is permitted up to 10 minutes to present its application. when as a matter of convenience the Board determines to combine related public hearings, the applicant is permitted an additional five minutes for each additional application, with the total time to be managed by the applicant, in the applicant's discretion, to present all applications.
+Following the applicant's presentation, any member of the public is permitted to speak once for up to three minutes on the item. provided, when the Board combines related public hearings, a member of the public is permitted an additional one and one-half minutes for each additional application.
+Following comments by members of the public, the applicant is permitted up to five minutes for a rebuttal presentation; provided, when the Board combines related public hearings, the applicant is permitted an additional two and one-half minutes for each additional application. - Place.
+The applicant and each member of the public presenting and speaking may speak using electronic communication means andor, if the speaker physically attends the meeting, must speak from the podium or other location provided for the meeting. - c.
 Manner.
 In order to allow the Board to efficiently and effectively conduct its business, each speaker must address only the Board, speak to issues that are relevant to the item for which the public hearing is being held, and not engage in speech or other behavior that actually disrupts the meeting.
 The applicant and its representatives may include a visual or audio presentation.
 Any other speaker may also include a visual or audio presentation, provided that the presentation is received by the Clerk at least 48 hours before the time scheduled for the public hearing. - 2.
 Public Hearings; Zoning Map Amendments; Applicant's Documents Not Available During Advertisement Period.
 If the public hearing is held without the applicant's final documents being available for review throughout the advertisement period due to the late submittal of documents, or because substantial revisions or amendments are made to the submitted documents after the public hearing has been advertised, it is the policy of the Board to either defer action and schedule a second public hearing that provides this opportunity to the public or to deny the application.
 In deciding whether to defer action or to deny the application, the Board must consider whether deferral or denial would be in the public interest or would forward the purposes of this policy. - 3.
 Action Items on Deferred Matters Not Listed on the Agenda for Public Hearing When Public Hearing Previously Held.
-On any matter before the Board for action that is not listed on the agenda for public hearing and was previously deferred after the close of a public hearing, the following rules apply: - a.
-Time.
-The applicant is permitted up to seven minutes to present its application and any member of the public is permitted to speak once for up to two minutes on the item.
-Following comments by members of the public, the applicant is permitted up to five minutes for a rebuttal presentation. - b.
-Place and Manner.
-The place and manner rules in Rule 6(F)(1)(b) and (c) apply. - G. Report from the County Executive.
-The Report from the County Executive is a report on matters that the County Executive deems should be brought to the Board's attention and provide updates, if necessary, to the monthly County Executive's Report.
+On any matter before the Board for action that is not listed on the agenda for public hearing and was previously deferred after the close of a public hearing, the following rules apply: